-Complete details of the Raftery et al (2007) algorithm are given in the Technical Appendix.
-Here we explain only the main ideas.
-In general, Bayesian estimation of state space models such as (5) involve Markov Chain Monte Carlo (MCMC) methods which take draws of the states conditional on the other model parameters (such as H_t and Q_t) and then draw the other parameters conditional on the states.
-With the large number of models we are working with, it is computationally impossible to use such MCMC methods.
-Accordingly, one aspect of the Raftery et al (2007) algorithm is to avoid having to use MCMC in each individual model.
-They do this by obtaining a plug-in estimate of H_t and assuming $Q_t = (1 - \lambda^{-1}) \Sigma{t-1}$ where $0 < \lambda \le 1$ and Σ_t is the covariance matrix of the estimation error in the Kalman filter (i.e. the estimation error is $\left(\theta_t - \widehat{\theta}t\right)$ where $\widehat{\theta}t$ is the filtered estimate, see Technical Appendix).
+$\hat{\theta}t$ is the filtered estimate, see Technical Appendix).
 Such approximations have been used frequently in the state space literature.
-Raftery et al (2007) provide a detailed justification of this approximation and relate the resulting approach to statistical methods such as age-weighting and windowing. λ is known as a "forgetting factor" and is motivated by the fact that this specification implies that observations j periods in the past have weight λ^{j} .
+Raftery et al (2007) provide a detailed justification of this approximation and relate the resulting approach to statistical methods such as age-weighting and windowing. λ is known as a "forgetting factor", which is motivated by the fact that this specification implies that observations j periods in the past have weight λ^j .
 An alternative way of interpreting λ is to note that it implies an effective window size of $\frac{1}{1-\lambda}$.
 It is common to choose a value of λ near one, suggesting a gradual evolution of coefficients. $\lambda = 1$ implies θ_t is constant over time.
 As λ decreases, a greater and greater degree of coefficient change is allowed for.
 As $\lambda \to 0$ we end up in a case where only the most recent observation is of use for forecasting (or equivalently, large structural breaks are occurring in every time period).

 In general, we can obtain $\pi{t|t-1,k}$ in an iterative manner.
-That is, we have the relationship where $p_s\left(y{t-1}|y^{t-2}\right)$ is the predictive density for model s (as shown in the Technical Appendix this is simply a Normal density) evaluated at y{t-1} .
+That is, we have the relationship where $p_s(y{t-1}|y^{t-2})$ is the predictive density for model s (as shown in the Technical Appendix this is simply a Normal density) evaluated at y{t-1} .
 If we were to use a conventional Markov switching process for the models (as described above) with transition probabilities such as P with elements p{ks} then an iterative algorithm combining (7) and can be immediately seen.
 However, as discussed previously, such a strategy is impossible in our case since P is of too large a dimension.
 Raftery et al (2007) surmount this problem by replacing (8) by